GGGHSL/InfoSwap-master/USAGE.md

 #### Requirements
 See [requirements.txt](./requirements.txt), tested on Linux platforms.

 For pre-trained models, please [send a request email](mailto:grace.heseri@gmail.com) with subject "APPLY FOR MODELS" to us and describe **in detail** your purpose of using the models.
+Please inform us your name and institution, and use an email address **certified** by your research institution (e.g., @ia.ac.cn) to send this request, as we need to confirm that our models will not be used for any potential commercial purposes.
+Thanks for understanding!

 #### Example Usage